 For Manjuyod Sandbar overnight rates, contact the Manjuyod Tourism Office.

->About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer who has been to all 81 provinces in the Philippines.
-Her work has appeared in local and international publications and she was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
-She is the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
+>About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer with a background in Anthropology.
+She's been to all 81 provinces in the Philippines.
+Her work has appeared in local and international publications.
+She was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015 and the winner of the travel writing contest at the Blogfest Asia 2012 held in Cambodia.
 Follow her on Facebook , Twitter and Instagram.
 For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com. ***********************************************************

 Viewed 211611 times by 50590 viewers